mricotta-cloudarmory/lead-magnets/README.md

 5. Scroll down to "Add New Custom Field" and in the dropdown, select "Whitepaper" then paste your package URL (per step 3 above)
 6. Confirm on the right-sidebar that your page has the "Lead Gen" template assigned.
 7. Publish / Update
+8. Now change to the "landing-serverless" source repository (repository for ATLA and freesecuritycompliance.org" and update the links in the src/config.json file for the respective framework (key) and kit URL (step 3) pairing.

 *Atop the page you'll see the "permalink" which you can click to visit the page directly*

+## CI/CD

+Kits are stored in an S3 bucket which is referenced by the freesecuritycompliance.org website via the config.json file.

 ### Lead Gen Forms